 How often are Social, Therapy & Reading Dog Team Training's offered & when?
-Currently three times a year— winter, spring and fall
+Currently four times a year, dates for classes on Classes, Events.

 Why is there additional training for Comfort PALS?
 To train and prepare new teams to interact with people during and after a trauma; to be around emergency personnel and equipment; and to volunteer in highly emotionally charged situations.
 Some additional training may be required by organizations that PALS has partnered with such as SCOE, American Red Cross, Hospice, etc.